 This will ensure that the building displays properly on the map:

-In some cases, parts of a building that differ by number of stories may also be of different types.
-For example, a tall residential building (green arrow) may be connected to a shorter structure that is used for retail stores (blue arrow):
+In some cases, such areas may even be attributed different item types.
+For example, a high residential building (green arrow) may be combined with a low-story annex occupied by a shop (blue arrow):

 In this case, you should draw the sections that differ by number of stories as two different buildings on Yandex Map Editor: